-Learn how to start your journey of personal and professional development through Pathways, Toastmasters’ new education program!
+Learn how to start your journey of personal and professional development through Pathways, Toastmasters’ education program!

-June 30, 2020 marks the end of Toastmasters’s legacy program.
 Starting on July 1, 2020, every Toastmasters member, worldwide, must follow the Pathways program.
-In the coming year, we need to have all of our members active in Pathways.
+We need to have all of our members active in Pathways.
 We don’t want anyone left behind.
 Our goal is to have 100% of our members comfortable using Pathways.

-Many of your have been asking for training and we heard you.
-To help us reach this ambitious goal, we are introducing a new Club Officer Role: the Vice President of Pathways (VPP).
-That’s right, every club can have their very own VPP to help coach and mentor their members to be successful in Pathways.
+Many of you have been asking for training and we heard you.
+To help us reach this ambitious goal, we introduced a new Club Officer Role: the Vice President of Pathways (VPP).
+That’s right, every club should have their very own VPP to help coach and mentor their members to be successful in Pathways.